piyumisakun/fungal-genome-assembly-and-annotation/03_Genome_Assembly_Assessment/README.md

 Mosdepth analysis demonstrated that the assembled genome was supported by high sequencing depth and broad read coverage.
 The average genome coverage (~50×) and extensive coverage across the reference genome indicate that the assembly is well supported by the sequencing data.
 Together with the BBMap mapping results, these findings provide strong evidence that the assembly is reliable and suitable for downstream analyses.
 The high sequencing depth and broad reference coverage indicate that the assembled genome was well supported by the sequencing reads.
 Together with the BBMap mapping results, the Mosdepth analysis supports the reliability of the assembly for downstream genome annotation, repeat identification, and gene characterization.

----

-## Key Outcomes

-- Assembly statistics were evaluated using QUAST.
-- Genome completeness was assessed using BUSCO.
-- High read mapping efficiency was confirmed using BBMap.
-- Genome sequencing depth was estimated using Mosdepth.
-- Quality assessment reports were summarized using MultiQC.
-- The combined assessment demonstrated that the assembled genome was suitable for downstream genome annotation and comparative genomic analyses.

----

-## Repository Structure

-- **QUAST.md** – Assembly statistics assessment
-- **BUSCO.md** – Genome completeness assessment
-- **BBMap.md** – Read mapping assessment
-- **Mosdepth.md** – Genome coverage analysis
-- **MultiQC.md** – Integrated quality assessment report
+## Overall Assembly Assessment and Selection

+The genome assemblies were evaluated using complementary quality assessment approaches.
+QUAST was used to compare assembly continuity and basic assembly statistics, while BUSCO assessed gene-space completeness.
+BBMap and Mosdepth were used to evaluate read-mapping support and sequencing coverage using the SPAdes-assembled genome.

+Based on the combined assessment of assembly continuity, completeness, read support, and sequencing coverage, the **SSPACE assembly with scaffolds shorter than 1000 bp fltered genome was selected as the final assembly for downstream genome annotation**.
+Filtering reduced assembly fragmentation while retaining the major genomic sequence content, making the filtered SSPACE assembly more suitable for subsequent structural and functional annotation.

 ---